Project Jupyter: Applications

 Jupyter Notebook (formerly IPython Notebook) is a web-based interactive computational environment for creating notebook documents.
 Jupyter Notebook is built using several open-source libraries, including IPython, ZeroMQ, Tornado, jQuery, Bootstrap, and MathJax.
 A Jupyter Notebook application is a browser-based REPL containing an ordered list of input/output cells which can contain code, text (using GitHub Flavored Markdown), mathematics, plots and rich media.

 Jupyter Notebook is similar to the notebook interface of other programs such as Maple, Mathematica, and SageMath, a computational interface style that originated with Mathematica in the 1980s.
 Jupyter interest overtook the popularity of the Mathematica notebook interface in early 2018.

 JupyterLab is a newer user interface for Project Jupyter, offering a flexible user interface and more features than the classic notebook UI.
 The first stable release was announced on February 20, 2018.
 In 2015, a joint $6 million grant from The Leona M. and Harry B. Helmsley Charitable Trust, The Gordon and Betty Moore Foundation, and The Alfred P. Sloan Foundation funded work that led to expanded capabilities of the core Jupyter tools, as well as to the creation of JupyterLab.

 GitHub announced in November 2022 that JupyterLab would be available in its online Coding platform called Codespace.

 In August 2023, Jupyter AI, a Jupyter extension, was released.
-This extension incorporates generative artificial intelligence into Jupyter notebooks, enabling users to explain and generate code, rectify errors, summarize content, inquire about their local files, and generate complete notebooks based on natural language prompts.
+This extension incorporates generative AI into Jupyter notebooks, enabling users to explain and generate code, rectify errors, summarize content, inquire about their local files, and generate complete notebooks based on natural language prompts.

 JupyterHub is a multi-user server for Jupyter Notebooks.
 It is designed to support many users by spawning, managing, and proxying many singular Jupyter Notebook servers.